Riesz summability on boundary lines of holomorphic functions generated by Dirichlet series: Horizontal limits

 and call it the horizontal limit function of $f$.
-The purpose of this section is to ensure that this definition indeed is reasonable (see Corollary \ref{existencehorizontalA}) , which is based on the following seemingly well-known result -- see e.g. \cite[Lemma 11.22]{defant2018Dirichlet}: Given a bounded and holomorphic function $f: [\re > 0] \to \mathbb{C}$, for almost every $t \in \R$ the horizontal limit
+The purpose of this section is to ensure that this definition indeed is reasonable (see Corollary \ref{existencehorizontalA}).
+This fact is based on the following seemingly well-known consequence of Fatou's theorem on non-radial limits of holomorphic functions on the open unit disc $\mathbb{D}$ (see e.g. \cite[Lemma 11.22]{defant2018Dirichlet}):